yosaite/Recipebook/README.md

 # Recipebook
-An online cookbook for sharing recipes with other users.
+A web application using the MVC pattern that brings together people who want to share their culinary recipes with others.
 App has features like:
 - Adding recipes with photos
 - Adding ingredients as 'tags'
 - Option to rate and comment on the recipe